 I'm a woman with lots of uphill climbing behind me.
-I'm a freelance writer and editor and am a mortician by education (retired from it).
-I enjoy regular volunteer work and building my YouTube channel called Lea James.
+I'm a freelance writer and editor and a mortician by education (retired from it).
+I enjoy working online and writing my first Young Adult book.

 View all posts by everydayclimb →